AmilcarArmmand/CS_Library_Nuc_Project/docs/srs.md

 - [ ] Secure admin login screen accessible from main menu
 - [ ] Failed login attempts limited to 5 before lockout
 - [ ] Role-based access to different admin functions
+- [ ] Using bcrypt to validate the hashed password
+- [ ] Role-based access to validate user type, admin/stuent before routing to dashboard

 ---